MarcNo/openshift-home-lab/README.md

 ## Requirements

 * Access to DNS server.
-I'm using a personal domain hosted on domains.google.com.
+I'm using a personal domain hosted on godaddy.com.
 * Access to DHCP server.
-I'm using my home MikroTik router and tie specific IP addresses to known mac addresses. ie: VMs always get the same IP address from DHCP.
+I'm using my home tp-link router and tie specific IP addresses to known mac addresses. ie: VMs always get the same IP address from DHCP.
 * RHEL 7 KVM hypervisor host
-* `rhel-guest-image-7.3-35.x86_64.qcow2` (from https://access.redhat.com/downloads/)
+* `rhel-server-7.5-x86_64-kvm.qcow2` (from https://access.redhat.com/downloads/)
-* 2 NICs on your hypervisor.
-I use an onboard NIC plus an inexpensive USB NIC.
+* 1 NICs on your hypervisor.
+(You can optionally use two).

 ## editing scripts

-You should only have to edit one configuration file, env.sh
+You will edit env.sh, variables.sh, and vault.yml

 ### edit various files

 * Edit `env.sh` for your environment:
-  - DOMAIN - the domain name to use for the hosts (ie: gwiki.org)
+  - DOMAIN - the domain name to use for the hosts (ie: pokitoach.com)
   - MACADDRESS - MAC addresses for your VMs (be unique)
-  - OCPDOMAIN - the domain name for the cluster (ie: ocp.nozell.com, *.apps.nozell.com)
+  - OCPDOMAIN - the domain name for the cluster (ie: ocp.hupiper.com, *.apps.hupiper.com)
   - WORKSPACE, VMS - where VMs, etc are stored
   - ISOS - where your ISOs can be found
-  - RHEL_IMAGE - your rhel-guest-image-7.3-35.x86_64.qcow2 is
+  - RHEL_IMAGE - your rhel-server-7.5-x86_64-kvm.qcow2 image
   - BRIDGE - which bridge to use.
 See Network Notes below

-* Update your DNS server.
-Google hosts my DNS records, so I don't need to hack `/etc/resolv.conf`.
+* Update your DNS server. godaddy hosts my DNS records, so I don't need to hack `/etc/resolv.conf`.
 But you will need to update your DNS A records to point to the local addresses so it looks like this.  eg: